oshi/oshi/src/site/markdown/Releasing.md

     * Proactively change version numbers in the download links on [README.md](README.md).
     * Copy [README.md](README.md) to [src/site/markdown/README.md](src/site/markdown/README.md)
         * HTML-escape `&`, `<`, and `>` in any links in the site version
+        * Edit markdown URLS from `src/site/markdown/` to same-directory links
     * Change "Next" or in-progress version in [CHANGELOG.md](CHANGELOG.md) to this new version.
     * Move "Your contribution here." to a new empty "Next" section
     * Commit changes as a "prep for x.x release"